Show layer information on reinforcing bars in drawings

 - Double-click Rebar layering marker to display the Rebar layering marker dialog box.

-- On the Marking settings tab, select the marker line type.
+- Select the marker line type.

 For symbol style markers, select the symbol you want to use, and the symbol height.